Frazier Glenn Miller Jr.: Shooting and trial

 On April 13, 2014, Miller was named the only suspect for the shooting earlier that day in suburban Kansas City that ended with the deaths of three people.
 Shootings occurred both outside the Jewish Community Center and outside a retirement home, Village Shalom, nearby, both located in Overland Park, Kansas.
-The victims of the Jewish Community Center shooting were identified as William Lewis Corporon and his grandson, 14-year-old Reat Griffin Underwood.
+The victims of the Jewish Community Center shooting were identified as 69-year-old William Lewis Corporon and his grandson, 14-year-old Reat Griffin Underwood.
 Both were United Methodist Christians.
-A 53-year-old woman, Terri LaManno, of Kansas City was killed at the parking lot of Village Shalom, where her mother resides.
+A 53-year-old woman, Terri LaManno, of Kansas City was killed at the parking lot of Village Shalom, where her mother resided.
 LaManno was also a Christian who attended St. Peter's Catholic Church in Kansas City, Missouri.
 Several others had been shot at, including one person who was Jewish, but escaped without wounds.
 Miller was found later outside an elementary school nearby and was immediately declared a suspect.
 Authorities told reporters that Miller had shouted "Heil Hitler" numerous times during the shooting and during his arrest.

-The SPLC has reported that, according to Miller's wife Marge, Miller had gone to a casino in Missouri the afternoon prior to the shootings.
-Miller called his wife the next morning at around 10:30 a.m. to tell her "his winnings were up and all was well."
+The SPLC reported that, according to Miller's wife Marge, Miller had gone to a casino in Missouri the afternoon prior to the shootings.
+Miller called his wife the next morning at around 10:30 to tell her "his winnings were up and all was well."
 The shootings occurred less than three hours after the phone call.
 According to a November 15 interview with The Kansas City Star, Miller alleged he began planning the shootings in late March when he became convinced that he was dying from emphysema.